The Reverend Meg Peery McLaughlin

 Jarrett became a “traitor” to his NC State traditioned family when he went to UNC-Chapel Hill for college.
 Missing youth group terribly, Jarrett quickly discovered Presbyterian Campus Ministry where, in addition to exploring his call to ministry, he also met Meg.

 After college, Jarrett served as a youth minister for one year and then spent another year traveling, spending a great deal of time in Port-au-Prince, Haiti living in community with disabled children at Wings of Hope.

 He then went to Union-PSCE seminary (Now “Union Presbyterian Seminary”) and then went on to serve as an associate pastor for mission and young adult ministry at Village Presbyterian Church in Kansas City.
-Now he is thrilled that his path has led to Burke Presbyterian Church where he gets to work with his wife and partner in ministry every day and where his daughters feel so much at home.
+At BPC, he gets to work with his wife and partner in ministry every day.

 When not engaged at Church, Jarrett enjoys running and hiking.
 He is also an obsessive music fan intent on keeping up with independent music of all kinds – reading music blogs and record reviews, scoping out live shows and constantly rolling tunes in the car, home or office.
 He also enjoys photography and creative video editing.
 Most of all, Jarrett has a deep passion for the Church and holds onto to our common calling to be a place where anyone and everyone can find a place of welcome.

 Associate Pastor for Youth Ministry

 Adam grew up in Ojai, a small town in Southern California, not far from the beach.
 He does indeed know how to surf but is quite terrible at it.
 He grew up going to Ojai Presbyterian Church, and became clearly aware of how Protestant he was by attending a Catholic institution for his years in high school.